What Is The Average Kitchen Room Size?

 Understanding Average Kitchen Sizes

-Generally speaking, the average kitchen size tends to be somewhat proportionate to the overall house size.
+Generally speaking, the average kitchen room size tends to be somewhat proportionate to the overall house size.

 This 'kitchen to house size' relationship isn't always consistent.
 Here are some key points to consider: